daevid/jukebox/README.md

 	}

-}], function(jukeBox) {
+}], function(jukebox) {

-	// This is how you can access the transparent jukeBox
+	// This is how you can access the transparent jukebox
-	// e.g. jukeBox.features and jukeBox.codecs
+	// e.g. jukebox.features and jukebox.codecs

 });